alicehorsey/alicehorsey.github.io/README.md

 The website has been built using HTML, CSS and JavaScript, for a bit of added functionality on the Live Events page.

-I have hosted the website on github pages and will continue to add to the project, updating coding projects in the coming weeks so please do visit again soon!
+I will be hosting the site very soon and will continue to add to the project, updating coding projects in the coming weeks so please do visit again soon!